Frequently Asked Questions

 Q: What did the latest FDA statement say in regards to BIA-ALCL?

-A: FDA's Aug.
-23, 2017, statement acknowledged that BIA-ALCL is a rare and highly treatable condition that can develop around textured breast implants.
-The FDA advocated for surgical management in the majority of patients as well as specifically recommended all confirmed BIA-ALCL cases be reported to the PROFILE registry for detailed tracking of cases.
+A: The FDA's March 2018 statement recognizes BIA-ALCL is an uncommon and highly treatable condition and emphasized that most cases are in patients who have had textured implants.
+The FDA also acknowledged and agreed with the World Health Organization's classification of BIA-ALCL as a lymphoma, and the National Comprehensive Cancer Network (NCCN) treatment guidelines.* The FDA noted surgical management for the majority of patients, and recommends all confirmed BIA-ALCL cases be reported to the PROFILE registry for detailed tracking of cases.
 The statement also affirmed that if a breast implant patient is not experiencing symptoms then there "is no need to change your routine medical care and follow-up."

-In October 2017, the European Commission's Scientific Committee on Health, Environmental, and Emerging Risks (SCHEER) released a scientific advice report on BIA-ALCL and also stressed the importance of future research and reporting to prospective patient registries.
+In October 2017, the European Commission's Scientific Committee on Health, Environmental, and Emerging Risks (SCHEER) released a scientific advice report on BIA-ALCL where it stressed the importance of future research and reporting to prospective patient registries.

 Q: Is BIA-ALCL a major concern?